Tropical Weather

 $$

-PRESENT MOVEMENT TOWARD THE NORTH OR 360 DEGREES AT 12 KT
+PRESENT MOVEMENT TOWARD THE NORTHEAST OR 50 DEGREES AT 17 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL